 Step 2: Take an Exam!

 That’s right – do a practice exam.
 This is diagnostic in nature.
 Let’s see how bad it really is.
 (I got 38% on my first one).
-I wrote one of the PPi2Pass Practice Exams first.
+I wrote one of the PPi2Pass Practice Exams (AZ link) first.
 For this first one, be extremely forgiving of yourself.
 Exercise your muscles for ‘educated guessing’ and learn your way around the indices for your resources.
 (Hint: the indices from your various resources are very valuable).
 You will probably fail this exam catastrophically, that is fine.
 If you pass this first diagnostic exam, you are already way more prepared than I was for the exam.

 I wrote a separate page for “taking a practice exam” as this is a step that is repeated several times throughout this PE Exam study method.
 Read this page for details about how I approached each practice exam.